Running your own firm can be a big, bold risk.

 Identify Your Ideal Client

-Now that you’ve understood what your client base is, it’s time to whittle down the best prospects from your client pool.
+Now that you’ve understood what a client base is, it’s time to whittle down the best prospects from your client pool.

 But how do you even know who your ideal client is?